 My son-in-law recently sent me a video of my kindergarten-age grandson singing “We wish you a Merry Christmas”.
 As you can imagine, it’s very cute.
-The abandon with which he sings took me back to my grade school music classes.
+The abandon with which he sings takes me back to my grade school music classes.

 I LOVED the music teacher at Garrison, Dorothy Paige-Turner.
 I vividly recall her as being an AMAZING vocal talent and instructor.

 I was only ten years old, but I knew this woman was extraordinary.
 As you must know, I am a big fan of teachers and I appreciate their abilities and dedication, but I felt her voice was meant for larger audiences.
 Twenty-five kids sitting on the floor shaking tambourines was not nearly enough adulation.

 I remember asking her to sign a yellow legal pad for me one day after class.
 I wanted her autograph!
 I joked that I was going to keep it to prove that I knew her before she was famous–if only I’d have been able to predict Ebay.

 I don’t know where the signature ended up, but I can tell you that Dorothy Paige-Turner is truly a local superstar and area-music influencer.

 I did an internet search and found several articles and other sites for her.
 Including a Spotify page.
 I read that Paige-Turner (I also love her name) did indeed teach AND perform–garnering the audience she deserved.
 She retired after thirty-four years in the district but continues her musical impact on stage and through instruction.